Useme website Regulations

-- create and approve a description of a Post describing the general conditions under which the ordered services, activities or works are to be performed or may be performed by filling in the form for publishing a Post available on the relevant website of the Service – the description should conform to the principles set out in these Terms and Conditions.
+## create and approve a description of a Post describing the general conditions under which the ordered services, activities or works are to be performed or may be performed including information concerning requirement to grant the license/transfer of proprietary copyrights by filling in the form for publishing a Post available on the relevant website of the Service – the description should conform to the principles set out in these Terms and Conditions.

-- select the additional options in which the Users is interested for publishing the Post
+## select the additional options in which the Users is interested in publishing the Post

 - The User has the possibility of changing the contents (to edit) the Post.